ten-protocol/go-ten/design/fast_finality.md

 (ensuring the sequencer cannot restrict the distribution of light batches to specific nodes, provided one of the nodes who received the light batch is honest).
 These light batches are not sent to be included on the L1.

-When a node receives a light batch, it checks that it has also stored the light batch's parent.
+When a node receives a light batch, it first checks whether the light batch is valid.
+If not, it rejects the light batch as not part of the canonical chain.
+It then checks that it has also stored the light batch's parent.
 If not, it walks the chain backwards, requesting any light batches it is missing until it hits a stored light batch.
 In the current design, it requests these light batches from random nodes; once a gossip protocol is implemented, it will request the light batches from its known peers.

 The linkage of each light batch to its parent also ensures that the sequencer's host cannot feed the enclave a light